VRConservation/ywabook/4_geospatial.md

 Yuba County's location in California shows generalized vegetation categories.
 ```

 Like many across California, publicly managed forests in Yuba County experienced a shift in management over the past 30 years, which moved from timber production.
 The result is more densely vegetated areas at risk for forest fires.
 While areas surrounding Yuba County have seen catastrophic fires covering large geographic regions in the last decade, Yuba County has experienced smaller-scale fires.
-Mitigation for more damaging wildfires is a priority for the County, communities, Firesafe Council, and Yuba County Water Agency.
+Mitigation for more damaging wildfires is a priority for the County, communities, Fire Safe Council, and Yuba County Water Agency.

 An analysis of Sentinel-1 radar data shows this striking difference in areas affected by fires from March 2019 to March 2023.
 We examined changes in the forest canopy in the landscapes surrounding Camptonville in Yuba County and then Greenville in Plumas County.
 Further analysis of the same region and time period using Sentinel radar imagery found a difference of 7.5 km<sup>2</sup> affected by fire in the Camptonville area of interest and a difference of 1,047 km<sup>2</sup> surrounding Greenville ({numref}`change`).